harold-js/harold-website/src/docs/caveats.md

 ## Nesting directories

-Harold doesn't support nesting directories for Pages and Posts.
-It is something which we will introduce later.
-It would need some core rewrites, which is quite time-consuming, and the value of that isn't tremendous.
+Posts can be nested, but pages cannot.

-For Pages, you should put .hbs files in the `pages` directory, and the output will be a .html file in the root of the output directory.
+For Pages, put `.hbs` files directly in the `pages` directory.
+Harold reads only that top-level directory, and the output will be an `.html` file in the root of the output directory.

-For Posts, you should put .md files in the `posts` directory, and output will be a .html file in the `posts` directory in the output directory.
+For Posts, you can put `.md` files anywhere inside the `posts` directory.
+Harold preserves the subdirectory structure in the output, so `src/posts/category/nested-post.md` becomes `build/posts/category/nested-post.html`.

-You can change the names of directories using `.haroldrc` config.
+You can change the Markdown posts directory name using `.haroldrc` config.
 See the guides section on how to do this.

 ## Support for multiple languages

-There is no a simple possibility to have multiple language blogs.
-When nesting directories are available, I think it will be more straightforward.
-The quickest solution would be to host two separate instances in subfolders of the main website.
-Like for example `www.myhost.com/en`.
+There is no simple built-in way to structure a multilingual Harold site yet.
+Nested posts help organize Markdown content, but pages are still flat, so the quickest solution is still to host separate Harold instances in subfolders of the main website.
+For example: `www.myhost.com/en`.

 ## Scss, PostCSS and Handlebars customization